jerekapyaho/days_java/README.md

 The program uses the [opencsv](https://opencsv.sourceforge.net/) library to parse the CSV file.
 Since this project does not use
-Maven or Gradle for dependency management, you will need to download the JAR file from SourceForge and place it in the same directory as the Java source code files.
+Maven or Gradle for dependency management, you will need to download the required JAR file from SourceForge and place it in the `libs` subdirectory.
 You will also need the opencsv dependency on [Apache Commons Lang](https://commons.apache.org/proper/commons-lang/index.html).
 Then you need to include them both in your compile and run commands.

 The opencsv and Apache Commons Lang JAR files should not be committed to version control, so they are listed in the `.gitignore` file.